 |Solid white||If the power connector light is on but you still have the problem, go to the Check battery and icon status on your Surface section.|

 For Surface Book devices

 If you’re having problems charging your Surface Book, make sure the screen is fully attached to the keyboard.
 The Detach key has a flashing green light if the screen and keyboard are not connected properly.
 If it still won’t charge, remove the screen and clean the connectors.

 - Clean the pins on the connector with a pencil eraser.
 Rub the eraser back and forth across the pins.

 - Wet a cotton swab in rubbing alcohol.
 Clean the pins on the long, narrow part of the charger that you plug into your Surface.
 Rub the cotton swap back and forth across the pins.
-After you are done cleaning the connector pins, make sure that the pins are dry, and then reattach the Clipboard to the keyboard.
+After you are done cleaning the connector pins, make sure that the pins are dry, and then reattach the screen to the keyboard.

 Shut down and charge your Surface

 Turn off your Surface and charge it for awhile.
 Here's how:

 - Make sure the power supply is connected and the power connector light is on.